Episiotomy Explained: Types, Procedure, and Recovery

 Can an Episiotomy Affect Future Childbirth Experiences?

 Yes, an episiotomy can affect future childbirth experiences.
-It may lead to increased pain, scarring, or pelvic floor issues, potentially complicating subsequent deliveries.
-Discussing these risks with your healthcare provider is essential for informed decision-making.
+It may lead to increased pain, scarring, or pelvic floor issues that complicate later deliveries.
+Discussing these risks with your healthcare provider is key to making informed decisions.

 How Can I Prepare Mentally for an Episiotomy?